Finite Volume Analysis of the Poisson Problem via a Reduced Discontinuous Galerkin Space

 \baselineskip=1.7pc \centerline{\bf Abstract}

-In this paper, we propose and analyze a high-order finite volume method for the Poisson problem based on the reduced discontinuous Galerkin (RDG) space.
-The main idea is to employ the RDG space as the trial space and the piecewise constant space as the test space, thereby formulating the scheme in a Petrov-Galerkin framework.
-This approach inherits the local conservation property of finite volume methods while benefiting from the approximation capabilities of discontinuous Galerkin spaces with significantly fewer degrees of freedom.
-We establish a rigorous error analysis of the proposed scheme: in particular, we prove optimal-order convergence in the DG energy norm and suboptimal-order convergence in \(L^2\) norm.
-The theoretical analysis is supported by a set of one- and two-dimensional numerical experiments with Dirichlet and periodic boundary conditions, which confirm both the accuracy and efficiency of the method.
-The significance of this work lies in bridging finite volume and discontinuous Galerkin methodologies through the RDG space, thus enabling finite volume schemes with a mathematically rigorous convergence theory.
+In this paper, we analyze the finite volume method for the Poisson equation by recasting it as a discontinuous Petrov-Galerkin scheme built upon the reduced discontinuous Galerkin (RDG) space.
+The key idea is to employ the RDG space as the trial space and piecewise constants as the test space, thereby formulating the method within a Petrov-Galerkin framework.
+This construction preserves the local conservation property characteristic of finite volume methods, while leveraging the approximation power of discontinuous Galerkin spaces at substantially reduced computational cost.
+An interesting observation is that the penalty parameter arising in this formulation differs markedly from its counterpart in standard discontinuous Galerkin methods.
+We provide a rigorous error analysis of the proposed scheme.
+In particular, we establish optimal-order convergence in the DG energy norm and suboptimal-order convergence rate in the \(L^2\) norm.
+The theoretical analysis is supported by a set of one- and two-dimensional numerical experiments with Dirichlet and periodic boundary conditions.
+This study highlights the role of the RDG space as an effective bridge between finite volume and discontinuous Galerkin methodologies, enabling finite volume schemes equipped with a mathematically rigorous convergence theory.

 \textbf{Keywords:} Poisson problem; finite volume method; discontinuous Galerkin method; reduced discontinuous Galerkin space; error estimates.